-- Lunchtime supervisor to record the incident in the lunchtime log book. - Class teacher to discuss behaviour with child and possible consequences. - Class teacher may choose to speak to the child's parents. - (See Behaviour Policy : Appendix 2 for further actions.)
+- Lunchtime supervisor to record the incident in their lunchtime log book to pass on to the class teacher. - Class teacher to discuss behaviour with child and possible consequences. - Class teacher may choose to speak to the child's parents. - (See 'Behaviour Policy: Appendix 2' for further actions.)

-Deputy Headteacher Involvement At this point, further consequences will be considered;
+Deputy Headteacher Involvement

+At this point, further consequences will be considered;

-- Going on to a 'daily Report Card' for a week with the DHT; - Having a breaktime or lunchtime detention; - Further meetings with the child's parents; - (see 'Behaviour Policy: Appendix 2' for further actions.)
+- Going on to a 'daily Report Card' for a week with the DHT; - Having a breaktime or lunchtime detention; - Further meetings with the child's parents; - (See 'Behaviour Policy: Appendix 2' for further actions.)